Contact information

 BSc, MSc

-NIHR Doctoral Research Fellow
+Senior Research Fellow

 I have worked on a range of projects relating to the design and delivery of primary care services, including a programme of projects around social prescribing.

 In the past, I have worked on a range of projects relating to the delivery of primary care services.
 I led a realist review as part of the NIHR HTA funded Tailor Medication Synthesis project.
 The project aimed to explore the optimisation of a whole-person-centred approach to stopping medicines in older people with multimorbidity and polypharmacy.
 I have also worked on projects relating to digital health in primary care.
-These include exploring the potential of online patient feedback to drive health service improvements; the development of a digital platform to support older carers and a systematic review of two-way digital communication for the management of diabetes in children and adolescents.
+These include exploring the potential of online patient feedback to drive health service improvements; the development of a digital platform to support older carers, and a systematic review of two-way digital communication for the management of diabetes in children and adolescents.
 I have also been involved in a number of projects on Patient and Public Involvement.